top of page

 Nickel Support is delighted to announce the launch of a powerful and thought-provoking art and photography exhibition.

-Times: Monday to Saturday 10am to 4pm
+Times: Thursday, Friday, Saturday 10am to 4pm

 Admission: Free

-End Date: TBC January 2026
+End Date: 30th May 2026

 hugh for website.png